Epilepsy’s Impact on Fertility

 Some of your patients with epilepsy will require fertility treatments to get pregnant.
 There are three key points to consider when discussing this issue with your patients:

-However, given how significantly fertility treatment protocols — including those for intrauterine insemination (IUI), and in-vitro fertilization (IVF) — can vary, it is crucial that epilepsy care clinicians stay involved and informed when their patients undergo fertility treatments.
+However, given how significantly fertility treatment protocols can vary — including those for intrauterine insemination (IUI), and in-vitro fertilization (IVF) — it is crucial that epilepsy care clinicians stay involved and informed when their patients undergo fertility treatments.

 Fertility Treatments & ASMs

 Before your patient with epilepsy begins fertility treatment, their fertility team should share a detailed protocol with the patient’s neurologist.
-If the patient is receiving a hormone-based treatment, make sure their ASM levels are checked and, if necessary, change their ASM dosage.

 Guide Your Patients